 The process of reflective supervision guides attention towards the clinician’s inner experience and the contemplation of thoughts and feelings in a safe, “holding space” intermediate between didactic instruction and psychotherapy.
 By reflecting “on” the work, the clinician becomes better prepared to reflect “in” the work (Geller & Foley, 2009).

-In this webinar, the participant will be introduced to the meaning and conceptual underpinnings of reflective supervision; how it differs from traditional clinical supervision; the aims of reflective supervision and the attributes of supervisor and supervisee that promote effectiveness.
-The process of conducting reflective supervision and how reflective supervision mirrors the development of reflective function in relationship will be discussed.
-The effectiveness research and outcomes of an evaluation of reflective supervision with Nurse Family Partnership will be reviewed.
+In this webinar, the participant was introduced to the meaning and conceptual underpinnings of reflective supervision; how it differs from traditional clinical supervision; the aims of reflective supervision and the attributes of supervisor and supervisee that promote effectiveness.
+The process of conducting reflective supervision and how reflective supervision mirrors the development of reflective function in relationship was discussed.
+The effectiveness research and outcomes of an evaluation of reflective supervision with Nurse Family Partnership was reviewed.